iloveicedgreentea/GoWatchIt/readme.md

 ## Features

-This application is primarily focused on Plex and HomeAssistant but I plan on adding support for other sources in the future.

 Main features:
 * Load/unload BEQ profiles automatically, without user action and the correct codec detected
 * Set volume based on media type (Movie, Show, etc)